Domestic Abuse - Key Statistics

 People should not be afraid to leave an abusive relationship, not least for fear that they may then face their perpetrator in court.

-Taylor Walton offer an initial 30 minute free appointment in relation to family law and ask for a donation of £20.00 to one of two charities, one of which is Dacorum Safe Haven which is a refuge which provides shelter to the victims of domestic violence.
+Taylor Walton offers an initial 30-minute free appointment in relation to family law and asks for a donation of £20.00 to one of two charities, one of which is Dacorum Safe Haven which is a refuge which provides shelter to the victims of domestic violence.

 If you need advice in relation to family law please contact Anna Patsalides at Taylor Walton on 01727 818525 or alternatively email her at Anna.Patsalides@taylorwalton.co.uk.